 A shower over the bathtub is an option for smaller bathrooms, otherwise, consider getting rid of the bath altogether and installing a walk-in shower that runs the length of the wall.
 Curtains are cheap-looking and unhygienic, as they attract mould.
 Opt for a frameless, glass shower screen to open up the bathroom, reflect light and give the room a cleaner, more seamless look.

 Tile grouting absorbs dirt and moisture and is a breeding ground for bacteria.
 For a contemporary and hygienic alternative, use Tadelakt plaster.
-This Moroccan plaster creates a smooth, seamless surface that is waterproof and scratch resistant.
-It’s not only used to cover walls, ceilings and shower units but can also be used to create stunning, contemporary bathtubs and sink units.
+This Moroccan plaster creates a smooth, seamless surface that is waterproof.
+It’s not only used to cover walls, ceilings and shower units but can also be used to create stunning, contemporary sink units.
 Tadelakt is available in a range of colours and can give a smaller bathroom a modern, spacious feel without the need for grouting.
 Use in specific areas or use it to cover the entire bathroom, giving the room a seamless look.
-It can even be used as a floor covering.

 For more information on Tadelakt and our tadelakt bathroom ideas, contact us today, or visit us online to see our full gallery.